DidIvanova/Task-Diana-Ivanova/README.md

 **Project Overview** 📂

-To tackle this task, I created a simple web application using PHP, JavaScript, and CSS to display data dynamically fetched from a remote API.
-The application ensures that the information stays up-to-date, is easily searchable, and is presented in a user-friendly format.
+To tackle this task, I created a simple web page using PHP, JavaScript, and CSS to display data dynamically from a remote API.
+The web page ensures that the information stays up-to-date, is easily searchable, and is presented in a user-friendly format.

 **Process and Steps** ⚙